|Photo Credit: Fifty Shades Darker / Universal Pictures|

 - Christian who clearly has issues

-stalkerphotographer friend Jose has a crush on her/won't take no for an answer/takes a bunch of freaky ass pictures of her
+- Ana's photographer friend Jose has a crush on her/won't take no for an answer despite her clear lack of interest in him

-- Ana's boss who is also obsessed with her and Christian
+- Ana's boss is also obsessed with her and Christian

 - "Mrs. Robinson" (PLAYED BY KIM BASINGER) tries to derail Christian and Ana's relationship

-Visually, I'm surprised the masquerade doesn't look a Dollar General's bargain bin of Mardi Gras supplies.
-It veers close to an Eyes Wide Shut aesthetic.
-The trailer is actually darker in color but just as sharp, whether they are taken the title literally or it was achieved by happenstance.The rest of the sets follow it's predecessor's style so it may not feel jarring that two people have directed the franchise (The Hunger Games, Divergent...Harry Potter).
+Visually, I'm surprised the masquerade doesn't look like a Dollar General's bargain bin of Mardi Gras supplies.
+It veers close to an Eyes Wide Shut aesthetic and you definitely get the sense of just how loaded Grey and his extended family are.
+It's obvious that Universal Pictures spared no expense to make the production as opulent as the first movie.
+Even the rest of the sets and locations follow it's predecessor's style so it may not feel jarring that two different people have directed the franchise.

 I want to give Jamie credit for the first movie, but his acting doesn't seem to be getting stronger in post 50 Shades projects.
 His acting is coming across more wooden than Pinocchio...but he seems a little less apprehensive here.
 I hope he just does something else with the role 'cause it's not working....

 Oooh, maybe he can actually get naked.
 That would be make him better.
 The only thing hinting at sex is a shower scene.
 The brief peek here only irritated and reminded me how much Dakota suffered from the male gaze in the first movie.
 She's more than capable of flashing her body every five minutes, and Jamie needs to give his fair share.
 He’ll play a psycho-killer sexualizing violence against women in The Fall but he’ll only go shirtless once in a major "erotica" movie.
 Way to have double standards, dude.
 I guess you can say I am a proponent for nude equality?